haiwen/seasearch-docs/manual/api/vector_search.md

 Indexing a document that includes vectors is identical at the API level to indexing a regular document.
 You may choose the method that best suits your needs.
 The following example uses the bulk API.

+Note, if you plan to use the vector search in an index, you must not specify the document ID when creating documents.
+SeaSearch will automatically generate a unique ID for each document.

 ```
 [POST] /es/_bulk